elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} on this city that I prophesy, beautiful,

 - {:.pr} give me the courage of the martyr
-- {:.pr} give me the sorcerer’s wild faith
+- {:.pr} give me the witch doctor’s wild faith
 - {:.pr} give my hands the power to shape
 - {:.pr} give my soul the temper of the sword
 - {:.pr} I do not shirk.
 Make of my head a figurehead